 Here’s How To Know If Your Sunscreen Is Actually Working For You

-The sunny days of summer are finally within our grasp, and we couldn’t be more excited to start basking in that glorious beach heat.
+As those summer rays keep on, we’re enjoying every last bit left that we have.
 Obviously, sunscreen is high on our priority list (come on, we’re not savages), but how do we know when sunscreen is actually working for us?
 So many products dish out claim after claim, yet 73 percent of them aren’t all they’re cracked up to be.

 To lock down all the details, we spoke with senior analyst Sonya Lunder from the Environmental Working Group and reviewed its copious amounts of data regarding sunscreen use and skin health.
 Below are five factors we all definitely need to think about before heading outside.